Feature #5358

 Any help in test/refactor the code is appreciated =)

-#16 Updated by Chris Darts over 1 year ago
+Updated by Chris Darts about 13 years ago

 I just tried to run this patch on Redmine v1.1.1 and received the following error message: